adityamoglade/gittest/readme.md

-## this is the git tutorial  aditya moglade
+## this is the git tutorial  aditya moglade data analyst